Lecaethomas/LCLU_Frenchguiana/README.md

 Don't be surprised that the scripts are loaded with French and English comments, it aims at allowing agents to get the best of it but also to keep it usefull for each and everyone interrested in working in such contexts.

+By the way, i'd like to underline the Google Earth Engine developpers group for their conscious or even unconscious "commons" spirit.